rouge1616/Spine-Mets-CT-SEG/README.md

 ## Dataset
 The dataset can be dowloaded here: [TCIA Dataset](https://www.cancerimagingarchive.net/collection/spine-mets-ct-seg/)

+This collection contains a dataset of 55 CT scans collected on patients with a large range of primary cancers and corresponding bone metastatic lesions obtained for patients with metastatic spine disease.
+Voxel-level annotations, vertebral level labelling and lesions classification are also provided.

 ## Usage
 CT scans and segmentations are both provided in DICOM.
 We recommend 3D Slicer's DICOM viewer [3D Slicer](https://www.slicer.org), to view the DICOM images.
 The CT images can be viewed without additional extensions.